-Outbursts, panic: Lockdown ordeal for special-needs families
+Virus lockdowns an extra ordeal for special-needs children

-PARIS (AP) — After weeks of France’s strict lockdown, Mohammed, a 14-year-old with autism, took a pickax and started hitting the wall of his house, hoping that he could finally go out.
+PARIS (AP) — Weeks into France’s strict coronavirus lockdown, Mohammed, a 14-year-old with autism, took a pickax and started hitting the wall of his family’s house.

 His explanation: “Too long at home, too hard to wait.”

-Coronavirus lockdown is proving a particularly trying ordeal for children with disabilities and their families who are struggling to care for them at home now that special schools and support programs have been shut down.
+The disruptions in daily life caused by the virus pandemic are a particularly trying ordeal for children with disabilities and the people who love and are caring for them confined at home while special-needs schools and support programs remain closed.

-Mohammed hasn’t picked up the ax again since the incident last month, his father Salah says with relief.
-But his son still gets exasperated, and says, “I want to break the house down.”
+Mohammed hasn’t picked up the ax again since the incident last month, his father, Salah, says with relief.
+But the boy still gets frustrated being stuck inside and says, “I want to break the house down.”

-The family, like others who spoke to The Associated Press about what they’re going through, spoke on condition they be identified by first name only, out of privacy concerns for their children.
+The family, like others who spoke to The Associated Press about what their experiences, spoke on the condition of being identified by first name only out of concern for the privacy of their children.

 Making matters worse, Mohammed’s mother, who works in a nursing home, has been on sick leave after testing positive for COVID-19.
-She had to live for weeks isolated on the top floor of their house in the Paris suburb of Mantes-la-Jolie, and was forced to keep distance from her family.
+She had to live for weeks isolated on the top floor of their house in the Paris suburb of Mantes-la-Jolie.
 Her health has since improved.

-That was particularly hard for Mohammed, who has a close relationship with his mother.
+The physical distance from her family was particularly hard for Mohammed, who has a close relationship with his mother.

 “We kept telling him that there’s the disease.
 He took note.
 Then he tried again to go up and see her,” Salah said.

-Violent outbursts, incomprehension, disputes, panic attacks: Lockdown is a shock to many children with special needs, cut off from their friends and teachers, deprived of their reassuring routine.
-And France’s virus lockdown measures — now in their second month and not set to end until at least May 11 — are among Europe’s strictest.
+Violent outbursts, incomprehension, disputes, panic attacks: Life under lockdown has been a shock to many children with special needs who suddenly lost their reassuring routines, cut off from friends and teachers.
+And France’s virus lockdown measures — now in their second month and set to run until at least May 11 — are among Europe’s strictest.

-At home, Mohammed requires constant attention so that he won’t put himself in danger.
+At home, Mohammed requires constant attention so he won’t injure or endanger himself.

 “That’s tough on him.
 We reprimand him, saying no. … We need to repeat and repeat,” Salah said.
-The father admits to his own fatigue, working at home as a telecoms engineer while also taking care of his two other sons, ages 12 and 8.
+The father admits to his own fatigue, working at home as a telecoms engineer while caring for Mohammed and his two brothers, ages 12 and 8.

 Salah knows how to detect signs on Mohammed’s face when he is under too much pressure and may get angry: “I don’t let things get heated.”

-Mohammed’s teacher at the Bel-Air Institute near Versailles, Corentin Sainte Fare Garnot, is doing his best to help.
+Mohammed normally attends the Bel-Air Institute near Versailles, which provides specialized educational and therapeutic services for dozens of children with different types of disabilities.
+His teacher.
+Corentin Sainte Fare Garnot, is doing his best to help.

 “If you remove crutches from someone who needs them from one day to the next, it gets very complicated,” he said.

-“The feeling of loneliness and lack of activity can be very deep” for people with autism, he said.
+“The feeling of loneliness and lack of activity can be very deep” for people with autism, the teacher said.
 Mohammed calls him several times a day.

-Aurelie Collet, a manager at the Bel-Air, which provides specialized educational and therapeutic services for dozens of children with different types of disabilities, said some teenagers just didn’t understand the lockdown rules at first, and kept going out.
-Others who used to be well-integrated in their class turned inward, isolating themselves in their bedrooms.
+Aurelie Collet, a manager at the Bel-Air Institute, said some teenagers at first didn’t understand the lockdown rules keeping them stuck at home and kept going out.
+Others who had been well-integrated in their classes turned inward, isolating themselves in their bedrooms.

-So the staff developed creative tools to keep communicating and working with the children, including through social networks, she said.
+The staff developed creative tools to keep communicating and working with the children, including through social networks, she said.

-Thomas, 17, and Pierre, 14, brothers with intellectual disabilities who also go to the Bel-Air, are similarly destabilized by lockdown.
+Thomas, 17, and Pierre, 14, brothers with intellectual disabilities who also go to the Bel-Air, are similarly destabilized by lockdown restrictions.

 “I feel worried about how long the lockdown will last, what’s going to happen next”, Thomas said.
-The teenager has lots of questions about “how many people will get the virus, when the epidemic will stop.”
+The teenager has lots of questions about “how many people will get the virus, when the epidemic will stop?”

+Another big concern for Thomas is his future; an internship he planned to do this summer is likely to be postponed.

+Pierre says he’s having more nightmares than usual, adding that the lockdown is also prompting more family quarrels.

 At first, their parents recalled, the boys acted as if they were on vacation, playing all day and calling their friends.
-Then the family, which lives near Versailles, west of Paris, organized activities to keep their lives more structured.

-Another big concern for Thomas is his future, as the internship he was planning to do this summer is likely to be postponed.

-His younger brother Pierre says he’s having more nightmares than usual, adding that the lockdown is also prompting more family quarrels.
+The parents organized activities to give Pierre and Thomas more structure amid the public health crisis.

-Pierre especially misses the gardening he used to do at the Bel-Air, so he has planted seeds in pots to grow radishes.
+Pierre especially misses the gardening he used to do at the Bel-Air, so he planted seeds in pots to grow radishes.

-Recognizing the burden this places on people with autism, French President Emmanuel Macron announced in early April an exception that allows them to go out in places where they are accustomed to go, taking the necessary health precautions but with no limit of time and distance.
+Recognizing the burden the regulations place on people with autism, French President Emmanuel Macron announced announced an exception that allows them to go out to customary places without having to observe time or distance limits.

-The challenges are familiar to millions of families around the world.
+The new challenges the pandemic presents to children with special needs are familiar to millions of families around the world.
 Across the U.S., teachers are exploring new ways to deliver customized lessons from afar, and parents of children with disabilities are not only home-schooling but also adding therapy, hands-on lessons and behavioral management to their responsibilities.

+Salah has started taking Mohammed out again for bike riding, an activity his eldest son enjoyed before the pandemic.

-Salah has started again to take Mohammed do some biking outside, something he used to do before.
-“This is like a safety valve to him, he needs it. … We’re having a hard time following him, he’s going ahead, happily shouting,” Salah said with a smile in his voice.
+“This is like a safety valve to him.
+He needs it. … We’re having a hard time following him, he’s going ahead, happily shouting,” Salah said with a smile in his voice.

 Sainte Fare Garnot is helping the family to find concrete solutions.
 Because playing soccer with his brothers in the garden has proven difficult for Mohammed because the rules of team games are too complex for him, he suggested that the three boys instead take shots at goal in turn.